Jonathan Cubero

-Jonathan Mathías Cubero Rieta (born 15 January 1994) is a Uruguayan professional footballer and currently is free agent.
+Jonathan Mathías Cubero Rieta (born 15 January 1994) is a Uruguayan professional footballer who plays for Cerro.

 Club career

 Cubero started his career playing with Cerro in 2010.
 He made his debut on 4 December 2010 against Liverpool.

 International career

 Under-17

 During 2011, Cubero played with the Uruguayan national under-17 football team at the 2011 FIFA U-17 World Cup in Mexico, where he was chosen the best goalkeeper of the tournament.
 Previously, he played the 2011 South American Under-17 Football Championship in Ecuador.

 Under-22

 In 2011, he was named to participate in the Uruguay national football team under-22 squad for the 2011 Pan American Games.